 *Usually fully gluten free – please call to check prior to visiting*

 WHAT: A vegan cafe in beautiful Neil’s Yard in Covent Garden.
 The cafe is usually fully gluten free, however on their website they ask that you call ahead to double check their current menu.
 When you visit be sure to save space for dessert as they do some amazing (and very pretty) gluten free puds.
+They also now have a second brand in Islington.

 WHERE: Covent Garden – take the tube to Tottenham Court Road.
+Islington – take the overground or underground to Highbury & Islington.

 Looking for more London recommendations?
 Then be sure to check out my extensive guides on other London eateries that can cater for coeliacs: